-Join us for a dynamic learning experience designed to elevate your leadership potential and drive transformative change.
+Join us for a dynamic learning experience designed to elevate your leadership potential as you move your mission forward.
 Dive into the art of leading with vision and purpose by crafting and communicating your personal and organizational story in a way that inspires and engages your team and stakeholders.
 You'll learn how to build strong followership and generate significant impact through the practice of storytelling, sharpening your ability to connect with your audience and lead with authenticity.

-This program also provides strategic insights into influencing without authority and managing change effectively.
-You'll explore ethical influence strategies, develop new approaches to advancing change initiatives and learn the science of habit change to drive cultural shifts and improve performance at scale.
-Additionally, you'll enhance your presentation skills by learning the principles of whole-brain persuasion, ensuring your ideas are communicated persuasively and inspire action.
-Discover strategies for impactful leadership and transform your approach to leading and influencing to drive transformation.
+This program also provides strategic insights into cultivating your executive presence and effectively making decisions that guide teams and organizations toward optimal outcomes.
+You'll explore ethical influence strategies, develop approaches to advancing new initiatives, and you'll enhance your presentation skills by learning the principles of whole-brain persuasion, ensuring your ideas are communicated persuasively and inspire action.
+You will discover strategies designed to transform your approach to leadership for lasting impact.

 Leading with Vision & Purpose: What’s Your Story